Dxk0ta/project-1/README.md

 ## Post Project
 ---
 While this project has definitely been one of the more rewarding things I have built in my life, there are a few things I would like to look back on.
 One of the most important things I learned was that it is better to change a couple things then check on my page then to change a lot and risk having a bug that I can no longer figure out.
 I also learned the importance of console logging to determine where a bug is and if the functions I am implementing are doing what I want them to.
-All in all, I am really happy with how my project turned out but wish I had a little more time to make the syntax and methods I used more consistent with one another.
+I also had strech goals that I'm bummed where not met.
+I wanted to create AI messsages that sent back and forth giving players advice on what to do next.
+My time management with styling, then breaking functions with the styling, and then fixing and styling again prevented me from having more time to accomplish these goals.
+In the future, I think it would be best to get bare minimum styling, and style as I write javascript so that I can step by set fix a bug before I'm too far into the code.
+I am really happy with how my project turned out but wish I had a little more time to make the syntax and methods I used more consistent with one another.

 ## Sources Used
 ---